Home

 bernoulli_dist()

-Experiments with such data are called the Bernoulli scheme, in honor of the famous Swiss mathematician, who found that with a large number of tests, the ratio of positive outcomes to the total number of tests converges to the probability of the occurrence of this event.
+Experiments with binary outcome data are modeled using the Bernoulli scheme, named after the Swiss mathematician Jacob Bernoulli.
+He discovered that with enough trials, the ratio of positive outcomes (successes) to the total number of trials converges to the probability of a positive outcome occurring.
+This leads to the binomial probability formula:

-• n — the number of experiments in the series;
+• n represents the number of experiments in the series,

-• x — a random variable (the number of occurrences of the event);
+• x is a random variable representing the number of occurrences of the event,

-• q = 1 - p (the probability that the event does not appear in the test)
+• and q = 1 - p is the probability that the event does not occur in a trial.

 Poisson Distribution